-(1) During the debate on the question "That the Bill be now read a second time" a Minister or Member may announce amendments to that Bill to be proposed during Committee of the whole and ask that they be circulated.

-- (2) The announcement and request to circulate will not require leave, may not be made when another Member is speaking and may not be debated. - (3) Following circulation, the Member may discuss the principles of the amendments during the second reading debate. - (4) If the amendments are proposed to a specified Bill under the Government Business Program pursuant to Standing Order 11.01, the amendments must be circulated two hours before the expiration of the completion time set under that Standing Order.
+- (1) During the debate on the question "That the Bill be now read a second time" a Minister or Member may announce amendments to that Bill to be proposed during Committee of the whole and ask that they be circulated. - (2) The announcement and request to circulate will not require leave, may not be made when another Member is speaking and may not be debated. - (3) Following circulation, the Member may discuss the principles of the amendments during the second reading debate.